drone/drone-convert-starlark/README.md

 $ export DRONE_CONVERT_SECRET=bea26a2221fd8090ea38720fc445eca6
 ```

-Convert the Starlark file to a yaml configuration file:
+Use the command line utility to convert the Starlar script:

 ```
 $ drone plugins convert path/to/.drone.star